-Unlike a mango smoothie that is made with milk and sugar, mango rasayana is made with coconut milk and jaggery.
-Mango rasayana is healthier and tastier than the mango smoothie.
+Mango rasayana is healthier and tastier than a classic mango smoothie.
+Unlike a smoothie that might be made with milk and sugar, rasayana is made with coconut milk and jaggery.
 You can see this by looking at the ingredients.

 - 2 bowls mango pulp, use varieties of mangoes for best results

 - 4 cardamom, finely crushed

 - 1 cup jaggery powder

 - Wash and cut the mangoes.
 (I recommend using different varieties of mangoes for the best taste.)

 - Squeeze the pulp into a bowl with your fingers.

 - Grind some grated coconut in a blender, adding some water.

 - Strain the coconut water (voilà, it's now coconut milk!) and add it to the pulp.